Taking the Next Step with Generative Artificial Intelligence: The Transformative Role of Multimodal Large Language Models in Science Education: Abstract

 \section{Abstract}

 \textit{The integration of Artificial Intelligence (AI), particularly Large Language Model (LLM)-based systems, in education has shown promise in enhancing teaching and learning experiences.
 However, the advent of Multimodal Large Language Models (MLLMs) like GPT-4 with vision (GPT-4V), capable of processing multimodal data including text, sound, and visual inputs, opens a new era of enriched, personalized, and interactive learning landscapes in education.
-Grounded in theory of multimedia learning, this paper explores the transformative role of MLLMs in central aspects of science education by presenting exemplary innovative learning scenarios.
-Possible applications for MLLMs could range from content creation to tailored support for learning, fostering competencies in scientific practices, and providing assessment and feedback.
-These scenarios are not limited to text-based and uni-modal formats but can be multimodal, increasing thus personalization, accessibility, and potential learning effectiveness.
-Besides many opportunities, challenges such as data protection and ethical considerations become more salient, calling for robust frameworks to ensure responsible integration.
-This paper underscores the necessity for a balanced approach in implementing MLLMs, where the technology complements rather than supplants the educator’s role, ensuring thus an effective and ethical use of AI in science education.
-It calls for further research to explore the nuanced implications of MLLMs on the evolving role of educators and to extend the discourse beyond science education to other disciplines.
-Through the exploration of potentials, challenges, and future implications, we aim to contribute to a preliminary understanding of the transformative trajectory of MLLMs in science education and beyond.}
+This paper derives a theoretical framework for integrating MLLMs into Multimodal Learning.
+This framework serves to explore the transformative role of MLLMs in central aspects of science education by presenting exemplary innovative learning scenarios.
+Possible applications for MLLMs range from content creation to tailored support for learning, fostering engagement in scientific practices, and providing assessments and feedback.
+These applications are not limited to text-based and uni-modal formats but can be multimodal, thus increasing personalization, accessibility, and potential learning effectiveness.
+Despite the many opportunities, challenges such as data protection and ethical considerations become salient, calling for robust frameworks to ensure responsible integration.
+This paper underscores the necessity for a balanced approach in implementing MLLMs, where the technology complements rather than supplants the educators' roles, ensuring an effective and ethical use of AI in science education.
+It calls for further research to explore the nuanced implications of MLLMs for educators and to extend the discourse beyond science education to other disciplines.
+Through developing a theoretical framework for the integration of MLLMs into Multimodal Learning and exploring the associated potentials, challenges, and future implications, this paper contributes to a preliminary examination of the transformative role of MLLMs in science education and beyond.}

 \keywords{Artificial Intelligence, Large Language Models (LLMs), ChatGPT, Multimodal Learning, Cognitive Theory of Multimedia Learning, Science Education}

 \settopmatter{printfolios=true}